Sacked SNP education minister suggests she was victim of 'game-playing'

-AN SNP education minister who was sacked less than 24 hours after being promoted has suggested she was the victim of political “game-playing”.
+AN SNP education minister who was sacked less than 24 hours after being promoted has been accused of rewriting history after she suggested she was the victim of political “game-playing”.

 Gillian Martin was removed in June over offensive comments she made about transgender people when she was a college lecturer.